Introduction and History of Social Work Week

 Social Work Week (SWW) is celebrated annually across Canada

 during the month of March.
-In Ontario, the first week of March
+In Ontario, the first week of

-the ideals and values of social workers.
+that reflects the ideals and values of social workers.

 For more information, click Social Work Week Themes.